 Our supplier engagement consultants, Consortium of Resource Experts (CORE) and Earthqualizer (previously Aidenvironment Asia), were engaged to review the supply chain section of this report.
 The scope of their review covered materiality, responsiveness to stakeholder concerns, and sustainability contexts.
 It includes feedback on improvements.
 This review did not include verification or assurance of the progress indicators presented in the report.

 Materiality matrix

-Chairman statement Sustainability progress in 2019 About Musim Mas Our approach to sustainability Striving for higher standards across our operations
+Contents About Chairman Sustainability About Our approach Striving for higher standards Supply chain Stakeholder Bar

 Dear friends, colleagues and partners,